-A lot of doctors do not understand Metrorrhagia and it’s connection with Endometriosis, so it’s important not to take any advice you get from any single doctor as written in stone.
+Many doctors do not understand Metrorrhagia and it’s connection with Endometriosis, so it’s important not to take any advice you get from any single doctor as written in stone.
 You may want to get a second opinion or seek out the advice of a specialist in this area.
 You should also learn as much as possible about Metrorrhagia since your health is ultimately your responsibility.

 What else can cause Metrorrhagia?

-Trauma is second on the list.
-If your Metrorrhagia is due to trauma, you can expect all the symptoms to quickly subside within a few days.
+Trauma is also a very common cause of Metrorrhagia.
+If your Metrorrhagia is due to trauma, you can expect all the symptoms to subside within a few days.
 If Metrorrhagia is something you experience on a regular basis or if you have had it for more than 5 days, chances are it is caused by something else.
-A medical examination can quickly uncover the underlying cause of the condition.
+A medical examination can likely uncover the underlying cause of the condition.
 As we already said, Endometriosis is the cause of more than 80% of all Metrorrhagia cases and the good news is it can be easily eliminated.

 Should you be worried?

 In the vast majority of cases there is no need to worry.
 Let’s assume that the cause of your Metrorrhagia is Endometriosis.
 Many doctors will exaggerate what Endometriosis actually is.
 Endometriosis can be easily gotten rid of, provided that you follow a working approach.

 The key is to eliminate the underlying cause of it.
 As we already stressed, this usually is Endometriosis.
 Most other causes are temporary and Metrorrhagia will subside on it’s own if it is caused by Pregnancy or Trauma.